Unsaturated fatty acids in foods. All about unsaturated fatty acids

 The list of foods that are the main sources of saturated acids is quite extensive:

 1. 1.
-Milk products with a high percentage of fat.
+Dairy products with an increased mass fraction of fat.
 Cheese, butter, milk, cottage cheese, sour cream, cream.
 Dairy fats often cause allergic reactions.

 2. 2.
 Meat products.
 Beef, pork, poultry (turkey, chicken), sausages, bacon, sausage products.